Weifeng-Yang/ABPL/README.md

 ## Introduction
 In this paper,  we propose an accelerated block proximal linear framework with adaptive momentum ($ABPL^+$) for solving a class of non-convex non-optimization problems nonconvex and nonsmooth optimization.
-The advantages of the proposed algorithm framework are: (1) we extend the applicability of ABPL$^+$ to multilinear optimization problems, and this extension also allows the random shuffling of the update order of variable blocks during each cycle.
+The advantages of the proposed algorithm framework are: (1) it extends applicability to multivariable optimization problems, and allow to randomly picking the block of variables to update,
-(2) We prove that ABPL$^+$ can ensure the convergence of the objective function without strictly or complexly restricting the extrapolation parameters and step size.
-(3) We also construct an adaptive extrapolation parameter strategy for the proposed framework to enhance the effectiveness and flexibility.
+(2) it allows extrapolation parameters to have value ranges that are entirely independent of other parameters, (3) it has an adaptive extrapolation parameter strategy.
+While maintaining the above advantages, we prove that our method can ensure the convergence of this class of problems, and we also prove that it is globally convergent to a first-order critical point as well as establish its convergence rates.
 This package contains code for the sparse multiple non-negative matrix factorization with 0 norm ($\ell_0$-smNMF) problem and the sparse non-negative CP tensor decomposition with 0 norm ($\ell_0$-SNCP) problem described in the paper[<sup>1</sup>](#refer-id).

 ## Matlab code